Ordina-JTech/hack-a-drone/README.md

 # Introduction
 The goal of this manual is to give a short and easy to follow overview of the JTech Hack-A-Drone project.
-As of now, in this project, the drone can be controlled via the app or the Java Hack-A-Drone project.
-In the Java code the user can created a fixed path for the drone to fly or control the drone via the computer with either a keyboard or controller.
-The drone works on windows, unix and  OSX.
+As of now, in this project, the drone can be controlled through the app or with the Java Hack-A-Drone project.
+In the Java code the user can create a fixed path for the drone to fly or control the drone through the computer with either a keyboard or controller.
+The software is compatible with windows, unix and OSX.

-- Added [presentatie] slides
 - Based on [voorbeeldapplicatie] van [Orfeo Ciano]